Followers

 It was a very short session this week.
 People were late, and I was onboarding a new player, so the entire session was like 40 minutes.
 That's fine, it was still fun and I was happy to at least have the opportunity to introduce the new characters.

 Ah well, nonetheless.
 Here's the link to the last Post-Session Report.
+The next post in the series is here.

 21 September, 2025